Of her Tosca one critic wrote:

-OpernWelt wrote: "Deborah Raymond's voice culminates in a rapturous top.
+German opera magazine, OpernWelt wrote: "Deborah Raymond's voice culminates in a rapturous top.
 One has seldom experienced such a sensitive princess since Cebotari".
-Subsequently Ms. Raymond has performed the role of Salome in other German theaters, with Utah Opera, Opera Carolina, Arizona Opera, Des Moines Opera, and covered Catherine Malfitano in the Luc Bondy production in Chicago, as well as Maria Ewing in the Peter Hall production in San Francisco.
+Ms. Raymond performed the role in other German theaters, with Utah Opera, Opera Carolina, Arizona Opera, Des Moines Opera, and understudied the role in Chicago, San Francisco, and Philadelphia.

-Other roles sung in Europe include: Marie in Wozzeck; Tatiana in Eugene Onegin (in Russian in Minsk, Alexander Anissimov conducting); Gerhilde in Die Walküre in such theaters as Deutsche Oper Berlin, Stadttheater Aachen, Opera Forum of Enschede/NL, The Netherlands Opera, and Theatre Royal de la Monnaie in Brussels.
+Other roles sung in Europe include: Marie in Wozzeck; Tatiana in Eugene Onegin (in Russian in Minsk); Gerhilde in Die Walküre in such theaters as Deutsche Oper Berlin, Stadttheater Aachen, The Netherlands Opera, and Theatre Royal de la Monnaie in Brussels.